Guitar Tablature: Symbols, Notations and Abbreviations

 Dotted Note

-Dot placed to the right of the corresponding note lengthens the note by one-half its value.
+A dot placed to the right of a note lengthens its duration by one-half.

 Repeat Signs

-Beginning of Repetition - tab notation Ending of Repetition - tab notation Notes between these symbols are played repeatedly.
+Beginning of Repetition - tab notation End of Repetition - tab notation Notes between these symbols are played repeatedly.

 Staccato tab notation